Are older adults at higher risk of illness?

-Two other vaccines are in phase 3 clinical trials in the U.S. There’s also one from AstraZeneca and the University of Oxford, and another from Johnson & Johnson.
-A phase 3 clinical trial is when researchers study the safety and effectiveness of the vaccine candidates against a placebo in a large population.
+Two other vaccines are in phase 3 clinical trials in the U.S. A phase 3 clinical trial is when researchers study the safety and effectiveness of the vaccine candidates against a placebo in a large population.

 How can I take care of a sick friend?

 Health officials stress that it’s important to take care of sick friends and neighbors in the community — and there’s a way to do so safely.
 If you are taking food to a neighbor, consider leaving it at the door.